 The cold morning air rushed into my face.
 The bright yellow lights of the passing cars stung my eyes.
-My heart woke from the peaceful slumber it was used to and started knocking hard on my rib cage.
+My heart woke from its peaceful slumber and started knocking hard on my rib cage.
 And my feet, which were not accustomed to vigorous activity especially at this early hour, were stiff and draggy.
 I could hear them complain.

 “This is highly odd,” said Left Foot to Right Foot.
 Left Foot is the obnoxious of the two.
-He rarely blinks, is exceptionally lethargic, malevolent and has a worrying homicidal streak.
-He speaks with an English accent, not the cute folksy kind that the actor Michael Caine speaks but the eccentric, but the upper-class one that the television character Stewie Griffin of Family Guy belches out.
+He rarely blinks, has a worrying homicidal streak and is exceptionally lethargic and malevolent.
+He speaks with an English accent, not the cute folksy kind that the actor Michael Caine speaks but the eccentric, upper-class one that the television character Stewie Griffin of Family Guy belches out.

 “What’s going on jeffe?”
 Stewie said.
-He likes to call me “jeffe” but in an ironical kind of way.
+He likes to call me “jeffe” but in an ironical, derisive kind of way.

 “We are going to be running every morning at this time folks,” I said.
 Stewie and Cookie looked at each other and laughed out loud.

 “Aaah, that’s a good one.
 Funniest joke I’ve heard in a while,” said Stewie.

 “I’m supposed to be getting my beauty sleep and all,” Cookie said.